jonathanchang97/comp20-jchang/security/README.md

 # tuftsdev/comp20-jchang
 ## a4 README
 1) Identify what aspects of the work have been correctly implemented and what have not.
-*   bullet
+*   All parts of the assignment have been completed
 2) Identify anyone with whom you have collaborated or discussed the assignment.
-*   bullet
+*   Discussed OWASP with Robin Park
 3) Say approximately how many hours you have spent completing the assignment.
-*   bullet
+*   6 hours

-To Change:
-make the different sections an ordered list